Hammarn/1MB335/Lab5.md

 ---

-This is the end of the lab, please make sure that you did and wrote down the answers to all of the questions.
-Also make sure to delete any files that you no longer need - you can copy it somewhere else if you want to keep it.
+This is the end of the lab, make sure to delete any files that you no longer need - you can copy it somewhere else if you want to keep it.
 This goes for both the Unix computers and Uppmax.